oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Meeting Policies | Configured<br>Global policy:<br>Automatically admit people – Everyone in your organisation<br>Cloud Recording – Enabled with automatic deletion | Meeting policy dictates how audio, videos and applications that are used in a team meeting.<br>Require external participants to be admitted to a meeting to prevent unauthorised entrance.<br>Enables meetings to be recorded while reducing storage consumption.
 Live events Policies | Configured<br>Who can join live events:<br>Everyone in Organisation | Live events is configured to prevent users outside of the organisation (guest and external users) cannot attend these meeting.
 Messaging Policy | Configured | Messaging policy dictates how messaging is used in Teams.
 These includes usage of Giphy, Memes and stickers in messages.
 Teams apps | Configured<br>Global Policy:<br>Allow all Microsoft apps<br>Block all third-party apps<br>Block all custom apps | All third-party apps are blocked by the blueprint by default.
-The use of third-party apps should be risk assessed by Agencies individually.<br>Custom apps are custom developed applications created by the organisation.
+The use of third-party apps should be risk assessed by organisations individually.<br>Custom apps are custom developed applications created by the organisation.
 These should be enabled as required.

 ### Unified communication